spacelift-io/user-documentation/docs/integrations/api.md

 Spacelift provides a GraphQL API for you to control your Spacelift account programmatically and/or through an API Client if you choose to do so.
 A smaller subset of this API is also used by the Spacelift [Terraform provider](../vendors/terraform/terraform-provider.md), as well as the Spacelift CLI ([spacectl](https://github.com/spacelift-io/spacectl)).
 The API can be accessed at the `/graphql` endpoint of your account using `POST` HTTP method.

 !!! info
-    For example, if your Spacelift account is called "example" you would be able to access your GraphQL by sending **POST** requests to: _**https://example.app.spacelift.io/graphql**_
+    For example, if your Spacelift account is called `example` you would be able to access your GraphQL by sending **POST** requests to: `https://example.app.spacelift.io/graphql`

     All requests need to be authenticated using a bearer token, which we will discuss in more detail below.